neslihanvsr/calculator/README.md

-Examples of spme simple application codes:
+Examples of some simple application code:

-Coffee machine
+Coffee Machine

 Calculator